 - There were two headquarters of Indian National Army, Rangoon and Singapore.
-There was a regiment for women called Jhansi regiment, headed by Captain Lakshmi
+There was a regiment for women called Rani of Jhansi regiment, headed by Captain Lakshmi

 The slogans were "Dilli Chalo" and "Jai Hind".

-- These people were defeated at Kohima.
+- These people were defeated in the Battle of Kohima.
 8000 soldiers including 3 leaders were captured as prisoners.
 They were put in the Red Fort and put for trial known

 as Red Fort Trials or INA Trials.